 - The Coordinating Committee responds to ASHA requests for input regarding policy, guidelines, committees, and other issues.

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Ex Officio: Pamela Mason, Director, Audiology Professional Practices, ASHA
+- Ex Officio: Tricia K. Ashby-Scabis, Director, Audiology Professional Practices, ASHA

 Editorial Board Roster for Perspectives of the ASHA Special Interest

 - Kelly M. Reavis, Professional Development Manager